delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Big O notation only represents how long an algorithm can take but sometimes we care about the memory (space complexity) of an algorithm too.

-TK other forms of measuring algirhtms.
+There are other forms of measuring algorithm time complexity such as Big Theta which is the least (smallest) amount of time an algorithm takes.

 <a name="big-o-cheatsheet"><a>
 ## Cheatsheet